Search by name, year or event

 1964 - Labour government of Harold Wilson takes office

-1969 - Charles is invested as Prince of Wales.
+1969 - Prince Charles is invested as Prince of Wales.

 1969 - Troubles break out in the North of Ireland